 It has happened to everyone at least once in their life: the dreaded sunburn.
-You told yourself that you did not need sunscreen but now you are suffering the repercussions.
+You told yourself that you did not need sunscreen but now you are suffering the repercussions, it's funny how we always underestimate the effects of the sun and the importance of keeping cool in summer.
 The peeling skin, the sleepless nights, and the friend that accidentally hits your shoulders has finally got the best of you.
 Being a hiker, the importance of sunscreen is something that beginners usually overlook, but advanced hikers never forget.
 Hikers can spend hours, if not days, being in the direct sunlight.
 It is time for you to research the best sunscreen and prevent your next sunburn.

 It is a common thought that all sunscreens work the same and so why not just run to the local store and grab a can of spray on sunscreen?
 Interestingly enough, not all sunscreens are the same.
 Sunscreens are made up of different minerals, vary in effectively covering your skin, and don’t always last as long as you anticipate.